 Trial Advocacy, Evidence

-Professor Rose's research interests include: Educational Psychology and Legal Education, Millennial and Generation Z Students in Legal Education, The Admission and Use of Social Media Evidence in Trial, and The Importance of Prosecution of White Collar Crime.
+Professor Rose's research interests include: Educational Psychology and Legal Education, Millennial and Generation Z Students in Legal Education, The Right to Confrontation and Zoom Jury Trials

 - JD, Stetson University College of Law, 2012